-Next Article: Corporate Governance and Ethics
+Corporate Governance and Proxy Advisory Firms

-What are “proxy advisory firms” and what is their effect on corporate governance?
+What are proxy advisory firms and what is their effect on corporate governance?

 These standards will indicate when directors adhere to or deviate from the proposed governance standards.
 They may also include a recommendation for director elections.
 This practice pressures directors to conform to governance standards or face a recommendation from the advisory firm against election or re-election.
 These firms serve a very important function by informing shareholders who otherwise lack the ability or motivation to learn about directors proposed by the nomination committee of the corporation.

-• Note: Activist shareholders may employ proxy advisory firms to promote their agenda to shareholders.
+Note: Activist shareholders may employ proxy advisory firms to promote their agenda to shareholders.

-• Discussion: What is the advantage to activist investors who employ proxy advisory firms?
+Discussion: What is the advantage to activist investors who employ proxy advisory firms?
 Do you think that these firms can have positive or negative effects on corporate governance?
 Why or why not?

-• Practice Question: How doe proxy advisory firms influence the corporate governance process?
+Practice Question: How doe proxy advisory firms influence the corporate governance process?